 "Body image is my biggest struggle.
 I think it's one of the hardest things we deal with as human beings.
 I was a kicker on a football team, and you'd always hear, 'He doesn't have the typical kicker's body.'
 But I really did not have the typical kicker's body.
 I was not built like a kicker.
 I literally looked nothing like I was 'supposed' to be."

 — Joey Julius, via ESPN

-According to his Twitter bio, Julius now works for a Chevrolet dealership in Lancaster, Pennsylvania.
-He’s spoken at past Penn State University events on mental health and his own battles, which goes to show how big of an impact he made in three years on campus.
+According to his Twitter bio, Julius was working for a Chevrolet dealership in Lancaster, Pennsylvania as recently as 2020.
+He's spoken at past Penn State University events on mental health and his own battles, which goes to show how big of an impact he made in three years on campus.